 - Try to switch to a 5 GHz network if you’re getting a weak connection due to interference from 2.4 GHz household devices like cordless phones, baby monitors, microwaves, and wireless speakers.

 Some routers have a Power saving mode (PSM) feature.
 Refer to your router's documentation to check if it does.
 You can turn this on to help preserve the battery charge of connected products like Nest thermostats.

 Advanced Wi-Fi router settings

-If you’re familiar with configuring Wi-Fi networks, firewall settings, or MAC address filtering options, here are some additional things to try.
-If you’re not familiar with these network settings, contact your internet service provider and ask them for help viewing and changing these settings.
+If you’re familiar with how to configure Wi-Fi networks, firewall settings, or MAC address filtering options, here are some additional things to try.
+If you’re not familiar with these network settings, contact your ISP and ask them to help you view and change these settings.

 Restrictive firewall settings can prevent Nest devices from connecting to the internet.
 You can try lowering these settings temporarily to check if your issue is resolved.
 Restore your firewall settings back to your preferred security level afterward.